 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your provider. - As soon as possible, notify us of your emergency by calling Member Services.
-Phone numbers are printed on the back cover of this booklet.
+You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that we know about your emergency, because we need to be involved in following up on your emergency care.
+You or someone else should call to tell us about your emergency care as soon as possible, usually within one business day.
+Call the phone number shown on the back cover of this booklet.